pola-rs/polars-book/docs/getting-started/expressions.md

 - `with_columns`
 - `groupby`

+To learn more about expressions and the context in which they operate, see the User Guide sections: [Contexts](../user-guide/concepts/contexts.md) and [Expressions](../user-guide/concepts/expressions.md).

 ### Select statement

 To select a column we need to do two things.
 Define the `DataFrame` we want the data from.
 And second, select the data that we need.
 In the example below you see that we select `col('*')`.
 The asterisk stands for all columns.